 Obesity refers to the state of being fat or overweight.
-A body mass index (BMI) of 30 or more officially puts a person in the category of being obese.
+Fitness experts and nutritionists agree that a body mass index (BMI) of 30 or more officially puts a person in the category of being obese.
 Obesity is dangerous as it can give rise to poor heart functioning.
 It can also cause several digestive and mental health issues.

 A big part of world’s population is obese and the numbers are rising with each year.
 According to a report by WHO, more than 650 million people were obese worldwide in the year 2016.
 Out of these 41 million were children under the age of five.
 Obese children indicate a growing trend of obesity in the upcoming generations of young adults.